pfork/software/README.md

-some binary input as parameters as its input. dearmor then seeks in standard input until it finds the "begin" line with the header identifier and base64 decodes this until the according "end" line, outputing the decoded binary on standard output to the progam provided on the commandline.
+some binary input as parameters as its input. dearmor then seeks in standard input until it finds the "begin" line with the header identifier and base64 decodes this until the according "end" line, outputting the decoded binary on standard output to the progam provided on the commandline.

 #### dearmor example